deathkiller-mex/Modernized-stereo/README.md

 TO power everything up, find a place where there are 12V, e.g., on my stereo, there were 2 cables that went from the power supply to the main board.
 I cut this cable and added two additional cables, which go to my board.

 # ⚠⚠WARNING⚠⚠
-Some stereos may have an old transformer and some diodes connected after, MAKE SURE TO NOT TOUCH ANYTHING BEFORE THE DIODES WHEN THE STEREO IS ON, OR YOU WILL BE SHOCKED.
+Some stereos, like mine, may have an old transformer and some diodes connected afterward to transform the current from AC to DC.
+MAKE SURE TO NOT TOUCH ANYTHING BEFORE THE DIODES WHEN THE STEREO IS ON, OR YOU WILL BE SHOCKED.
 Additionally, DO NOT CONNECT YOUR BOARD BEFORE, AS THE BOARD WORKS WITH DC CURRENT, AND ANYTHING BEFORE THE DIODES IS AC.
 IF YOU CONNECT YOUR BOARD HERE, YOU WILL DAMAGE YOUR COMPONENTS!!!

 BOM: